How to Repair and Restore Bleached or Over-Processed Hair

 - Let the conditioner sit overnight and wash it out in the morning.
 This will help to coat hair and get the restoration process started.

 Next, you need a rich shampoo and conditioner for everyday use.
 I love Joyco K-Pac color therapy shampoo and conditioner!
-They are guaranteed to repair your hair—just make sure you purchase it from an authorized salon.
-They are a tad expensive, usually around $30.00 each at my local beauty supply store.
+They are guaranteed to repair your hair—just make sure you purchase them from an authorized salon.
+They are a tad expensive—usually around $30.00 each at my local beauty supply store.
 Of course, you can use whatever shampoo and conditioner you prefer, just try to get a conditioner that leaves your hair feeling soft once you've rinsed it out.
 This will help out with the styling process and will limit the amount of breakage that you'll end up with in the long run.

 Lastly, you're going to need a good leave-in detangling product.
 Again, I like the It's a 10 Miracle leave-in product.
 It only takes a few spritzes and a few minutes to work its magic, and it can tame the most unmanageable hair.
-Plus it also has a heat protectant in it and it's really light weight.
+Plus it also has a heat protectant in it and it's really lightweight.

 Throw Away Your Brush and Use a Wide-Tooth Comb